 Establishing and regularly applying criteria is a complex task, and it can be beneficial to leverage clinical decision support technology, such as InterQual® Criteria, which has already gone through a thorough evidence-based development process.
 The technology considers all the relevant factors and makes an informed and research-driven recommendation as to whether the outpatient or inpatient setting is the clinically appropriate choice.
 This takes some of the pressure off care managers and providers, supporting them in making the best possible decision given the patient’s specific characteristics.

 What the Future Holds

 The move to outpatient surgery is only going to continue because technology is advancing, and outpatient facilities are increasing their capabilities.
 Patients are also going to push for outpatient opportunities because they would rather heal at home, go to work sooner, and get better quicker in their natural surroundings.
 Plus, they hope to reap some of the cost benefits associated with outpatient surgery.

 Enabling value-based care is yet another motivator.
 When people are healthy and it is safe to perform surgery in an outpatient setting, that helps an organization meet the tenets of new payment models—high quality, patient-centric care options at lower costs.

 Given all these factors, it’s clear that providers and payers will need to adapt to the changing surgical environment and create processes and systems to successfully make the transition from solely inpatient offerings to safe and effective procedures in the outpatient space.

-Value-based care seeks to improve care quality while reducing cost, and does so, in large part, through the use of innovative alternative payment ...
+Value-based care seeks to improve care quality while reducing cost, and does so, in large part, through the use of innovative alternative payment models.
+But for ...